itsmohamedyahia/hashnode/clqb8ajre000d08jv94r6gn53.md

 ---

-A closure is a function with its outer lexical scope/environment.
+A closure is a function with its outer function lexical scope/environment.

 What does 'lexical' mean?